KarlFarrugiaIcon/OreillyKatas2023/README.md

 #### Deep Dive on System Boundaries

 ##### Authentication Service
+The component diagram illustrates the Authentication Microservice, responsible for user authentication through social media Single Sign-On (SSO).
+It utilizes multiple AKS clusters orchestrated for scalability and communicates with a Data Center Orchestrator across multiple data centers for data operations, ensuring secure and reliable authentication.

 ![Alt text](./Images/DomainBoundaries/AuthenticationService.png)

 ##### Trip Management Service
+The component diagram represents a Trip Management Microservice that users interact with through an API gateway.
+It utilizes multiple AKS clusters orchestrated for scalability and utilizes a centralized event streaming infrastructure for event publishing and subscription.
+Data is stored using a Data Center Orchestrator spanning multiple data centers.
+Additionally, it leverages a centralized queue infrastructure to publish messages for social media sharing activities.

 ![Alt text](./Images/DomainBoundaries/TripManagementService.png)

 ##### Email Data Parsing Service
+The component diagram illustrates a Data Parsing Microservice responsible for email data parsing.
+External automation tools forward emails to the event streaming infrastructure.
+This microservice acts as a subscriber to the event streaming, processes the email data, and publishes new messages that are picked up by other microservices for further processing

 ![Alt text](./Images/DomainBoundaries/EmailDataParsingService.png)

 ##### Social Media Service
+The component diagram depicts the Social Media Sharing service, responsible for sharing content on configured social media platforms.
+It receives messages from the Trip Management Service via a message queue.
+To communicate with social media platforms, it utilizes concrete providers and Single Sign-On (SSO) authentications for secure access

 ![Alt text](./Images/DomainBoundaries/SocailMediaSharingService.png)